Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 Ask a question like the following.
 ```
-if the lattitude and longitude for KSFO is 37.619254,-122.4491623 respectively, calculate the distance (in miles) between the flights to KSFO with Snowflake's geo-spatial functions, also show the related flight ids, original and destination airports
+if the lattitude and longitude for KSFO is 37.619254,-122.4491623 respectively, calculate the distance (in miles) between the flights and KSFO with Snowflake's geo-spatial functions, also show the related flight ids, original and destination airports
 ```

 Again, Copilot gives the SQL command which you can execute to get the distance between all flights to San Francisco internation airport.